KubeRocketCI/docs/versioned_docs/version-3.11/user-guide/manage-branches.md

 In order to delete the added branch with the corresponding record in the KubeRocketCI portal database, do the following:

 1. Navigate to the **Branches** block by clicking the component name link in the components list.
-2. Select the name related to the necessary branch and then click delete **Bucket** icon:
+2. On the branch block, click the actions button and select **Delete**:

   ![Delete branch](../assets/user-guide/components/branches/branches-delete-branch.png "Delete branch")